wout/rosetta/README.md

 TODO: Fallbacks still need to be implemented.

 ## Usage

+### Locale files
+You can chop up locale files and place them in subdirectories; organise them any way you prefer.
+Currently, Rosetta supports YAML and JSON files and you can mix formats together.
+So if you started out with JSON and later on decided to use YAML instead, there is no need to convert your old files.
+Rosetta will gladly parse both formats.

+🗒️ **Note**: Beware, though, that there is a fixed loading order.
+JSON files are loaded first, then YAML files.
+So if you have the same key in a JSON and a YAML file, YAML will take precedence.

 ### Global lookup
 Looking up translations is done in two phases.
 The first phase happens at